opsi-org/lazarus/opsi-misc/opsi-quickinstall/README_Developer.md

 3. Opsi-QuickInstall starts the l-opsi-server installation.
 When the script of the installation is finished, it writes its result ('success' or 'failed') in the file /opsi-quickinstall/l-opsi-server/CLIENT_DATA/result.conf .
 From there, Opsi-QuickInstall reads the result and displays it to the user.

 4. The log file of Opsi-QuickInstall can usually be found in /tmp/opsi_quickinstall.log (GUI-Version) or /tmp/opsi_quickinstall_nogui.log (No-GUI-Version).
 The log file of the l-opsi-server installation is located in /var/log/opsi-quick-install-l-opsi-server.log .

+## How to add a new distribution

+If opsi supports a new linux distribution and you want to add it to QuickIntsall, follow these steps:

+1. Check that the distribution is available on http://download.opensuse.org/repositories/home:/uibmz:/opsi:/4.2:/stable/ .

+2. In osLinuxRepository:
+	+ Add the distriution to TDistribution.
+	+ Add the distriution in the function TLinuxRepository.GetDefaultURL .
+	+ Add the distriution in the procedure TLinuxRepository.Add .

+3. In osDistributionInfo:
+	+ Add the distriution to the const string Distribs of TDistributionInfo.
+	+ Add the distriution to the procedure TDistributionInfo.SetInfo .